COVID-19 and UK Enforcement Authorities

 The FCA has not as yet followed some other European markets regulators (for example those in Italy and Spain) in imposing restrictions on short selling.
 On 23 March, it published an additional information page on short selling suggesting that it has no plans to impose such restrictions at present.

-On 25 March, the FCA issued a statement that firms must still meet the end of 2021 deadline to transition from LIBOR, but admitted that it may difficult for firms.
+On 25 March, the FCA issued a statement that firms must still meet the end of 2021 deadline to transition from LIBOR, but recognised that this may difficult for firms.
+For full details of the statement, issued jointly with the Bank of England and members of the Working Group on Sterling Risk-Free Reference Rates, see our 26 March publication here.

-On 26 March, the FCA published an information page similar to that issued an information page similar to that issued by the National Crime Agency (see further details below) aimed at giving consumers details of the types of scams which may become prevalent during the Coronavirus outbreak.
+On 26 March, the FCA published an information page similar to that issued by the National Crime Agency (see further details below) aimed at giving consumers details of the types of scams which may become prevalent during the Coronavirus outbreak.
 See our 30 March publication here.

 On 31 March, the FCA issued a Dear CEO letter to firms providing services to retail investors.
 The letter provides clarification on the approach it has taken to requests for adaptations to its regulatory approaches by firms and trade associations.
 It makes clear that it has adopted a three-pronged approach involving (1) working with firms and trade associations to make changes to help firms or consumers in order of harm or urgency where it has the power to do so, (2) responding to changes requested which would help firms of consumers but which require some coordination with the UK Government or European authorities (which, it notes, may take more time) and (3) refusing requests which it considers are not in the interests of consumers or which would hamper the response to the crisis situation.
 In respect of the latter category, the FCA notes that it will reflect on whether requests are opportunistic or designed to undermine consumer protection and “will reflect on what this tells us about the firms involved or conduct in the sector”.